jdw1996/jdw1996.github.io/_src/2020-03-31-baseball-games-i-attended-in-2019.md

 This was the third time I saw Alcantara pitch in 2019.
 For the Marlins, Jon Berti stole four bases and Miguel Rojas and Jorge Alfaro stole one each.
-The Mets trailed 4-0 after the fifth inning but scored in each of the seventh and the ninth Michael Conforto hit a two run home run.
+The Mets trailed 4-0 after the fifth inning but in each of the seventh and the ninth Michael Conforto hit a two run home run.
 In the eleventh inning, Miami intentionally walked Todd Frazier to load the bases and then brought in Berti from centre field to act as a fifth infielder.
 Wilson Ramos hit a weak grounder and Miami got the force out at home.
 Then Brandon Nimmo came up and took a walk-off walk.